Last updated February 14, 2022

 Columbia University, PhD in Nutrition and Metabolic Biology (New York, NY): Doctoral students normally receive the annual prevailing stipend and appropriate tuition and health fees for five years, provided that they remain in good academic standing and, in the case of student officers, have discharged responsibly their pedagogical or research duties.
 For doctoral candidates in Humanities and Social Science departments, as well as Mathematics and Statistics, this includes five summers of support.

-Cornell University, PhD in Food Science (Ithaca, NY): Only applicants for whom we can identify funding for will be admitted to our program.
+Cornell University, PhD in Food Science and Technology (Ithaca, NY): Only applicants for whom we can identify funding for will be admitted to our program.
 Graduate assistantships include: full tuition, health insurance and an annual stipend of approximately $36,000.
 Renewal of financial support each semester is contingent upon academic performance constituting good standing in the graduate field and satisfactory performance in any teaching or research responsibilities.